 - Research Interests

-- Globalisation, Economic Geography, African Political Economy, Digital Economy, Digital Value Creation, Future of Work, Humans of the Machine Learning and Artificial Intelligence, Digital Labour, Gig Economy, Employment/Unemployment, Inequality and Poverty, International Financial Institutions, Global Governance, Digital Work, Digital ethnography, digital methodologies, Labour and labour movements, Mixed methods research in social sciences, information economy, Social media and internet technologies, Storytelling and ethnography, Identity Politics, Development studies
+- Globalisation, Economic Geography, African Political Economy, Digital Economy, Digital Value Creation, Future of Work, Humans of the Machine Learning and Artificial Intelligence, Digital Labour, Gig Economy, Employment/Unemployment, Inequality and Poverty, Global Governance, Digital Work, Digital ethnography, Labour and labour movements, Mixed methods research in social sciences, Social media and internet technologies, Storytelling and ethnography, Identity Politics, Development studies

 Guidance and Feedback Hours

 - By Appointment

 Mohammad is a Lecturer in African Studies and International Development.
 He is also a Fellow of the World Economic Forum’s Global Future Council on Digital Economy and Society, and a Research Associate at the Oxford Internet Institute, University of Oxford and the School of Tourism and Hospitality, University of Johannesburg.
 He holds a Ph.D in Geography from Trinity College Dublin.
 He has extensive experience of conducting research both in India and Africa.

-Before coming to Edinburgh, Mohammad was a Post-Doctoral Researcher at the Oxford Internet Institute, University of Oxford, where he was a part of the ERC-funded project Geonet: investigating the changing connectivities and potentials of Sub-Saharan Africa’s knowledge economy.
-The project examines the geographies, drivers, and effects of Sub-Saharan Africa’s emerging information economies at a time of changing connectivity and Internet access across the region.
-As a part of the project, I lead the research on digital outsourcing and gig economy in Africa.
+Before coming to Edinburgh, Mohammad was a Researcher at the Oxford Internet Institute, University of Oxford, where he was a part of the ERC-funded project Geonet: investigating the changing connectivities and potentials of Sub-Saharan Africa’s knowledge economy.
+The project examined the geographies, drivers, and effects of Africa’s emerging information economies at a time of changing connectivity and Internet access across the region.
+As a part of the project, he lead the research on digital outsourcing and gig economy in Africa.
 To this end, he conducted a year-long fieldwork in South Africa, Kenya, Nigeria, Ghana, and Uganda, conducting in-depth interviews with remote gig workers, call centre agents, business owners, self-employed digital entrepreneurs, social enterprises, private sector associations, government officials, and industry experts.
 At Oxford, he taught a Masters course on Economic Development in Digital Capitalism.

 Before joining the OII he worked as a Post-Doctoral Research Fellow at the University of Johannesburg (UJ).
 At UJ, his work examined at the political economy of India’s engagements in Africa.
 He also briefly worked as a Research Assistant at Trinity College Dublin, for an Irish Research Council funded project on the role of information and communication technologies in enterprise development and industrial change in Africa.